SimonB50/BrayanBot/.github/README.md

 ---

-**We think everyone should be able to contribute to BrayanBot**, so we have listed below the list of ways in which you can contribute to BrayanBot.
+**We think everyone should be able to contribute to BryanBot**, so we have listed below the list of ways in which you can contribute to BryanBot.
 For any questions, don't hesitate to ask them in our [Support Server](https://discord.gg/GvyuDDFeZU).

 We welcome all kinds of contributions.
 Feel free to open a pull request for any code contributions, or an issue for feature requests and support.